-- 6.1.1 Course Of Fire (also "course" and "COF") A separately timed and scored IPSC shooting challenge, conceptualized and constructed in accordance with IPSC principles of course design, containing targets and challenges which each competitor must safely negotiate. - 6.1.2 Stage A portion of an IPSC match containing one course of fire and related supporting facilities, amenities, shelter and signage.
-A stage must use one type of firearm (e.g. handgun, rifle or shotgun) exclusively. - 6.1.3 Match Consists of a minimum of 3 stages where all stages use the same type of firearm.
-The total sum of individual stage results will be accumulated to declare a match winner. - 6.1.4 Tournament A special match where individual stages are assigned to one particular type of firearm (e.g. Stages 1-4 Handgun, Stages 5-8 Rifle, Stages 9-12 Shotgun).
-The total sum of individual stage results will be accumulated to declare a tournament winner. - 6.1.5 Grand Tournament Consists of two or more firearm specific matches (e.g. a handgun match and a shotgun match, or a handgun match, a rifle match and a shotgun match).
-The individual match results achieved by a competitor in each component match will be used to declare an overall tournament winner, in accordance with the IPSC Grand Tournament Rules. - 6.1.6 League Consists of two or more IPSC matches of a single firearm type held at different locations and on different dates.
-The total sum of match results attained by each competitor at component matches specified by the league organizers will be accumulated to determine a league winner.
+- 6.1.1 String A separately timed and scored component of a Standard Exercise.
+Scores and penalties are recorded following completion of each string, and results achieved in each string are then tallied to produce a final stage result (also see Rule 9.5.5). - 6.1.2 Standard Exercise A course of fire consisting of one or more separately timed component strings.
+Scores, with any penalties deducted, are accumulated on completion of the course of fire to produce the final stage results.
+The course of fire for each component string may require a specific shooting position, procedure and/or one or more mandatory reloads.
+Only one Standard Exercise of a maximum of 24 rounds is allowed in IPSC sanctioned Level IV or higher matches. - 6.1.1 Course Of Fire (also "course" and "COF") A separately timed and scored IPSC shooting challenge, conceptualized and constructed in accordance with IPSC principles of course design, containing targets and challenges which each competitor must safely negotiate. - 6.1.3 2 Stage A separately timed and scored component of a match A portion of an IPSC match containing one course of fire and related supporting facilities, amenities, shelter and signage.
+A stage must use one type of firearm (e.g. handgun, rifle or shotgun) exclusively. - 6.1.4 3 Match Consists of a minimum of 2 3 stages where all stages use the same type of firearm.
+The total sum of individual stage results will be accumulated to declare a match winner.
+Each component stage must be designated exclusively to a single type of firearm (e.g. handgun stage or shotgun stage or rifle stage). - 6.1.5 4 Tournament Consists of A single special match where individual stages are assigned to one particular type of firearm (e.g. Stages 1-4 Handgun, Stages 5-8 Rifle, Stages 9-12 Shotgun).
+The total sum of individual stage results will be accumulated to declare a match tournament winner. - 6.1.6 5 Grand Tournament Consists of two or more firearm specific matches (e.g. a handgun match and a shotgun match, or a handgun match, a rifle match and a shotgun match).
+The individual match results achieved by a competitor in each component match will be used to declare an overall tournament winner, in accordance with the IPSC Grand Tournament Rules. - 6.1.7 6 League Consists of two or more IPSC matches of a single firearm type held at different locations and on different dates.
+The total sum of match results attained by each competitor at component matches specified by the league organizers will be accumulated to determine a league winner. - 6.1.8 Shoot-Off An event conducted separately from a match.
+Eligible competitors compete directly against each other by simultaneously shooting at separate but equal target arrays in a process of elimination (see Appendix E).